Master of Environmental Management

 6. Students must maintain a GPA of 3.00 from the start of the graduate program in ESSP, and comply with the requirements of the School of Graduate Studies.
 Grades poorer than “C” will not be accepted as fulfilling degree requirements.

-7. A minimum of 18 credits of advanced disciplinary coursework, including the Internship/applied project, selected in collaboration with the student’s advisor and approved by the program’s graduate director.
-At least two courses have to be selected out of five possible ESSP graduate core courses.
+7. A minimum of 12 credits of advanced disciplinary coursework, including the Internship/applied project, selected in collaboration with the student’s advisor and approved by the program’s graduate director.
+Two courses have to be selected out of five possible ESSP graduate core courses.

 ESSP 503Environmental Policy Science3